mathjax/MathJax/mathjax/docs/rst/options/jsMath2jax.rst

 ***************************

-The options below control the operation of the `jsMath2jax` preprocessor.
+The options below control the operation of the `jsMath2jax` preprocessor that is run when you include ``"jsMath2jax.js"`` in the `extensions` array of your configuration.
 They are listed with their default values.
 To set any of these options, include a ``jsMath2jax`` section in your :meth:`MathJax.Hub.Config()` call.
 For example

 .. code-block:: javascript